Workplace Aware

 Needs Assessment

-We assess your current staff exposure, risk and work health and safety systems.
+We assess your current staff exposure, risk and the preparedness of your WHS systems.

 2

-We identify gaps using relevant research evidence and best practice approaches to inform and improve your preparedness and response.
+We identify any gaps using relevant research evidence and best practice approaches to inform options to improve your preparedness and response.

 3